Face Serums: Are They Worth the Hype?

 Combination Skin

 If you have a mix of oily and dry areas, often with an oily T-zone (forehead, nose, chin) and drier cheeks, use lightweight, balancing serums.Niacinamide is excellent here, as it regulates oil while keeping skin hydrated.
-You can also try a multi-serum approach: apply hydrating formulas to dry areas and clarifying ones to oily spots.
+You can also try a multi-serum approach: apply hydrating formulas to dry areas and oil-regulating ones to oily spots.

 Sensitive Skin